jorop/landscaping-docs/docs/vegetation.md

 # Vegetation

-Leverage Unreal Engines Procedural Foliage Tool to let it grow.
+Leverage Unreal Engines Procedural Foliage Tool to let it grow. __Only available for Unreal Engine 4__

 ## Automation